 7. Watch Out!

-Be cautious of road debris such as fallen tree branches or other hazardous objects.
-Avoid sharp turns that could cause you to lose control of your vehicle.
+Be cautious of debris such as fallen branches and avoid sharp turns that may cause loss of control.

 8. Ensure Your Windscreen is Clear